Brick and Mortar Bank Branches

-Having physical locations might or might not be a good thing.
+Having physical locations may or may not be a good thing.
 If you prefer to do business in person, then you probably prefer brick and mortar banks and credit unions.
-You can see everything in front of you, have a bank employee point things out (with helpful finger pointing and facial expressions), and perhaps communicate more effectively.
+You can see everything in front of you, have a bank employee point things out, and perhaps communicate more effectively.
 In addition, brick and mortar banks are best for depositing cash because moving cash through the mail is unsafe, and depositing at an ATM can be cumbersome.

-However, a physical location costs money, and those costs are typically passed on to customers in the form of higher rates on loans and lower rates on savings accounts and CDs.
+However, physical locations cost money, and those costs are typically passed on to customers in the form of higher rates on loans and lower rates on savings accounts and CDs.
 Brick and mortar banks have to hire more people (to staff every branch, instead of staffing one call center that can serve the entire country).
 They also have to pay for construction or leased retail space.

 Online-only banks claim that they offer better deals because they don’t have to pay all of the overhead associated with brick and mortar locations.
-There’s probably some truth to that: online banks typically pay higher interest rates on savings accounts (the APY), and they’re more likely to offer free checking
+There’s probably some truth to that: Online banks typically pay higher interest rates on savings accounts (APY), and they’re more likely to offer free checking

-At the same time, physical branches still offer valuable services that you can’t get from an online-only bank.
+At the same time, physical branches still offer valuable service that you can't get from an online-only bank.
 Branches sell money orders, notarize documents, and hold safe deposit boxes.
 You can get those services from a variety of other places (usually), but it might be easier to do everything at the bank.

 Ultimately, you probably have to have some kind of account with a brick and mortar bank.
-The question is how much of your banking you actually do through that bank.
+The question is how much of your banking will you actually do through that bank.